Waterford, Virginia: Waterford today

-With the town falling into disrepair in the early part of the 20th century, the Waterford Foundation was formed to help save and preserve Waterford and its history.
+With the town falling into disrepair in the early part of the twentieth century, the Waterford Foundation was formed to help save and preserve Waterford and its history.
 In 1974, the Waterford Foundation helped create an innovative land preservation program in which the historic properties of Waterford are protected through open space and façade easements.
-More than 60 easements have been granted.
+More than sixty easements have been granted.

+The Waterford Foundation hosts the Waterford Fair annually, and the fair marked its eightieth anniversary in 2024.
+The fair mainly revolves around celebrating the history, art, and culture of the town, which is encapsulated in the fair's motto, "An Autumn Celebration of Americana."
+Elements of the Waterford Fair include a historic homes and gardens tour, demonstrating artisans in traditional mediums, live music, and living history exhibits.

 The town today is largely residential, although a number of businesses are based in the village.
 The Loudoun Mutual Insurance Company has been located in Waterford since 1849.

 National Historic Landmark

 The village was listed as a Virginia Historic Landmark in 1969.
-Waterford and a significant portion of its surrounding countryside were declared a National Historic Landmark in 1970.
-Waterford and its surrounding 1,400 acres were designated a National Historic Landmark, the highest designation of historic significance possible in the United States of America.
-This places the Waterford Historic District on the same level of significance as Independence Hall, Mount Vernon and Colonial Williamsburg.
-The designation was made in recognition of the town's well-preserved 18th and 19th-century architecture and landscape.
+Waterford and a significant portion of its surrounding countryside were declared a National Historic Landmark in 1970, the highest designation of historic significance possible in the United States.
+This places Waterford on the same level of significance as Independence Hall, Mount Vernon and Colonial Williamsburg.
+The designation was made in recognition of the town's well-preserved eighteenth- and nineteenth-century architecture and landscape.
 Significant buildings include the mill (circa 1750), Arch House Row (circa 1750), Camelot School (circa 1800), the Hague-Hough house, which is Waterford's oldest house (circa 1740), and the 1882 Presbyterian church.

 The Catoctin Creek Bridge was listed on the National Register of Historic Places in 1974, and the William Virts House was listed in 2011.

+Demographics

+Waterford first appeared as a census designated place in the 2020 U.S. census.